 The security process begins with the SSL certificate.
 Secure Sockets Layer (SSL) is a global security standard that encrypts communication between a web server and a web browser.
 SSL protects users by authenticating the identity of a website, ensuring them that they have not reached a phishing scam made to look legitimate.
 SSL also allows data encryption as it’s transmitted.

 All legitimate businesses with an online presence need SSL certificates.
 Sensitive information comes in many forms.
 Transmission of proprietary information, client lists, logins and passwords, and financial information means that sites need security.
 Your business requires secure access by customers.
 They want to know that their information is safe if they do business with you.

 Acquiring an SSL certificate is quite easy.
 Where it comes from is the most important part.
 Certificate authorities (CAs) accept, authenticate, and issue certificates for domains.
 Your business may also elect to purchase an SSL certificate from a web hosting provider or domain name registrar.
 Make sure that the certificate you get is from a legitimate source.

-UNDERSTANDING MANAGED IT SERVICES IN BIRMINGHAM
+UNDERSTANDING MANAGED IT SERVICES

 Contact us at ION247 to learn more about web security and SSL certifications.
-Our managed IT services team in Birmingham can help you find the solutions that you need to secure your website.
+Our managed IT services team can help you find the solutions that you need to secure your website.
 Contact us today to find out how you can keep your website secure to best serve your clients.